xubingyue/snackis/snabel.md

 #### A statically typed scripting-language embedded in C++

 ### Postfix
-Like the scientific calculators of ancient times, and most printers in active use; but unlike most popular programming languages; Snabel expects arguments before operations.
+Just like Yoda of Star-Wars fame, and scientific calculators of ancient times; as well as most printers in active use; but unlike currently trending programming languages; Snabel expects arguments before operations.

 ```
 > 7 42 + 42 %